tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 * Example: "A Use Case for Niche Modeling covers MAXENT and GARP modeling"

-The property `bdqffdq:hasFitnessRequirements` is intended to allow this concept to be expressed in plain text for a `Use Case`.
+The property `bdqffdq:hasFitnessRequirements` is intended to allow this concept to be expressed in plain text for a `Use Case`, but the concept of Usages is not formally defined in the bdqffdq: ontology.

 ##### 4.4.2.6 Valuable Information Elements (normative)